julelang/manual/src/std/jule-ast.md

 	Idents: []&token::Token
 }
 ```
-Return type.
-Kind and Idents is nil for void type.
+Return type\.
+Kind and Idents is nil for void type\.

 ## Expr
 ```jule